bambielli/bambielli.github.io/_posts/2016-02-20-watch-vs-watch-strict-vs-watch-collection.md

 TIL what the difference between angular's 3 watcher configurations are: `$watch`, `$watchCollection`, and `$watch (objectEquality)`.

-__Angular watchers facilitate the 2 way data binding between views and controllers / services.__ Watchers bind listener functions to $scope properties or expressions that evaluate to $scope properties.
-Bound `$scope` properties are dirty-checked during each `$digest()` cycle, and if a change is detected between cycles the bound listener function will be called.
+__Angular watchers facilitate the 2 way data binding between views and controllers / services.__ Watchers bind listener functions to $scope properties (or expressions that evaluate to $scope properties).
+Bound `$scope` properties are dirty-checked during each `$digest()` cycle, and if a change in the property is detected the bound listener function is called.

 There are a few different variations of watchers, each with different performance and purposes:

 1) [`$watch`][watch]{:target="_blank"} - this is the most basic form of watcher.
-It accepts an expression as a string (either a `$scope` property or expression that evaluates to a `$scope` property) and a listener callback to be called when the expression changes.
-This type of watcher only detects changes to __shallow__ aspects of the bound `$scope` property (i.e did the reference change).
-This means if the bound `$scope` property is an object, and a value in that object changes, the listener will not be called.
+It accepts an expression as a string (either a `$scope` property or expression that evaluates to a `$scope` property) and a listener function to be called when the expression changes.
+This type of watcher only detects changes to __shallow__ aspects of the bound `$scope` property.
+This means if the bound `$scope` property is an object, and a value in that object changes, the listener callback will not be called.

 __Example:__
 {% highlight javascript %}